Testing & Analysis

 The development cell possesses a wide range of equipment dedicated to the development of manufacturing processes for new and novel materials.
 The cell has a dedicated development press and utilizes a number of different post-cure regimes (inert atmosphere and conventional ovens).
 As new materials and designs are developed, processing characteristics are fully understood before full manufacturing commences.

 With the PPE laboratories at your disposal, we offer a complete consultancy service including; expert polymer chemists, seal design engineering, advice and assistance in material selection, material testing, sample analysis and problem-solving on any sealing matter.

 How can we help?
-Contact us to discuss your testing requirements, or chat live to our experts online.
+Contact us to discuss your testing requirements.

 Send us your requirements

 Seal materials are often used in unique combinations of fluids over a wide variety of temperatures.
 Test facilities at PPE allow chemical compatibility trials to be performed to address specific customer needs.
 Changes in physical properties for various materials can be examined and determination of the best polymer material for the chemical environments.

 A seal that has failed in an application is analyzed using various techniques to identify the root cause and mode of failure.
 This often includes differentiating between thermal and chemical degradation and investigating other possible causes - such as mechanical failure, environmental stress, premature ageing, contaminants/inclusions and poor design.
 PPE provides assistance in recommending alternative designs or materials.

 Using environmental chambers to test the physical properties of materials at actual or elevated operating temperature provides accurate results which are much more representative of actual applications.
 The data is then used in Finite Element Analysis (FEA) computer modeling to create accurate simulations of seal designs.